mercedes-ben/diabotty-maps/tt_beef_a2/readme.md

 ## Known issues

 * Stage 17 is missing a teleport on the door.
 At the moment it's not possible to move/disable a teleport as far as I know.
-This will be updated if I ever find a workaround.
+This will be updated if a workaround is found.

 * Map must be loaded in editor mode to play.
 This will be updated when Diabotical's custom map support is updated, or a workaround is found.